vitorfgd/unity-openr/README.md

 Unity Openr is an open source project, created to open multiple Unity3D instances on MacOS.

-**IF THIS IS YOUR FIRST TIME OPENING THE SOFTWARE YOU'LL NEED TO EXECUTE BY PRESSING CTRL WHILE CLICKING THE APP, THIS WILL GIVE THE PERMISION TO RUN IT**
+***IF YOU GET THE MESSAGE: ""[App name] can’t be opened because it is from an unidentified developer", YOU'LL NEED TO CLICK THE APP WHILE PRESSING CTRL***

-### Requirements
+## Requirements

-This project is using a third party script, "appify", created by [mathiasbynens]: https://gist.github.com/mathiasbynens/674099
+This project is using a third party script called **"appify"**, created by [mathiasbynens].
+The script is already in the repository but you can download it at:  https://gist.github.com/mathiasbynens/674099

-You'll need this script in order to compile your shell script into an .app application.
+This script is going to compile your shell script into a .app application.

-### Compile
+## Compile

 **THIS IS AN OPTIONAL STEP, ONLY EXECUTE THIS IF YOU'D LIKE TO RECOMPILE THE APPLICATION**